rohitmukati/Automate-Hiring-Process/README.md

 # Automate Hiring Process

 ## 📌 Overview
 This project automates the hiring process using AI agents.
-It extracts information from resumes, fetches GitHub and LinkedIn data, and matches candidates with job descriptions.
+It extracts information from resumes, fetches GitHub and LinkedIn data, and matches candidates with job descriptions and assign score.

 ## 🚀 Features
 - **Resume Parsing**: Extracts skills, experience, education, and links from resumes.